 The affairs of NWCCU, and the control and disposition of its properties and funds shall be vested in the Board, which has a fiduciary responsibility for the NWCCU and its actions.
 All powers, duties and functions of NWCCU conferred by the Articles of Incorporation, Bylaws, and state statutes and regulations, shall be exercised, performed and/or overseen by the Board.
 The Board shall establish NWCCU policies and amendments, and supervise the management of funds.
 The Board also hires and participates in the evaluation of the President.

 The number of Commissioners on the Board may not exceed twenty-six (26).
 The Board, by amendment of these Bylaws, may increase or decrease the maximum number of Commissioners on the Board.
 No decrease in number shall shorten the term of an incumbent Commissioner.
 The term of a Commissioner is three (3) years.
 Except as provided in Article VIII, a Commissioner may not serve more than two (2) consecutive terms, not including any partial term served in filling the term of an unexpired vacancy.

 Each Commissioner, other than Public Representatives and Out-of-Region Members, must be employed by a Member institution.
 The Board position becomes vacant immediately when such a Commissioner is no longer employed by a Member institution.
 The Board shall include:

 Notwithstanding the foregoing, the Board shall not be out of compliance with the requirements of Article III, Section 3.3 because of Board vacancies.

-Minutes of each Committee meeting shall be prepared by the NWCCU staff member assigned as liaison to that Committee and submitted for review and approval by Committee members.
+Minutes of each Committee meeting, except the Audit Committee, shall be prepared by the NWCCU staff member assigned as liaison to that Committee and submitted for review and approval by Committee members.
 Audit Committee meeting minutes shall be prepared by one of the committee members.
-Upon approval by the Committee, the NWCCU staff member shall ensure that the approved minutes are appropriately recorded at the NWCCU office for distribution to the Board on or before its next meeting.
+Upon approval by the Committee, minutes shall be recorded at the NWCCU office for distribution to the Board on or before its next meeting.
 Absent exigent circumstances, minutes shall normally be prepared within thirty (30) days of each meeting.
 Upon request of the Board Chair, a Committee shall report at a Board meeting.
 Minutes shall be archived or placed on NWCCU’s public website, as appropriate.

 Standing Committees of the Board include: